 The short answer is, it only matters if you have a specific use in mind and are buying swabs for a use beyond general first aid; for the home or workplace first aid cabinet, a swab is a swab and as long as it’s clean and absorbent, it’s adequate for basic first aid use.

-However, we’ve started the topic about woven & non woven, so we’ll go the whole way and discuss the difference between the 2 types.
+However, we’ve started the topic about the difference between woven & non woven swabs, so we’ll discuss the difference between the 2 types.

 WOVEN: Woven gauze is faintly reminiscent of muslin cloth.
 As the name indicates, there is a visible weave to the structure of the the swab and it has a looser feel than the non woven type.
 It is however, absorbent, and has a wicking quality that draws fluids away from the wound – Widely used in surgery and packing wounds.